pagelj/airs/README.md

 -  Janis Pagel

+## Output for first upload

+The output for our index and a sample query is stored in output.txt

 ## Goal

 Create a fully functional Information Retrieval System, including Indexing, Query Support, Ranking, Evaluation and Crawling